JRC1995/Chatbot/README.md

 ## Project Setup

 ### Component # 0: Sentence Encoder Module
 The sentence encoder is one of the most fundamental components of the project.
 It uses a concatenation of [Multi-context ConveRT](https://github.com/PolyAI-LDN/polyai-models#multi-context-convert) and [Universal Sentence Encoder QA](https://tfhub.dev/google/universal-sentence-encoder-multilingual-qa/3) to encode utterances.
 The encoder utterances are used for almost all the other modules - for retrieval, for classification etc. For this module to work you need download and store the model in the appropriate directory inside Sentence_Encoder.
 Refer to the directory tree for the extact location.
+Specifically, the content inside tensorflow-hub pretrained ConveRT model should go within Sentence_Encoder/Embeddings/ConvRT directory, and Universal Sentence Encoder Multilingual QA should go within Sentence_Encoder/Embeddings/USE_QA.

 ### Component # 1: Scripted Module